 4. Zillow Offers

 You can sell your home without an agent by going through Zillow Offers.
 It works the same way as Opendoor — you sell your home directly to Zillow rather than to a buyer, which removes some hassle from the selling process.
 To get an offer, answer a few questions and send photos of your house to Zillow.
 If your home is eligible, Zillow will make a cash offer.
 If you accept the offer, you’ll be able to pick a closing date that works for you.
 Zillow will then arrange a home evaluation and give you a cash payment for your home.
-If you decline the offer, Zillow can connect you with a listing agent to go the more traditional route.

 Tips From People Who Have Bought/Sold Homes Without an Agent